Nkbtemmy/Twitter-analysis/README.md

 Twitter analysis built using N-Tier architecture

 # Project Overview
-This backend project is built using a Node.js/Express application using TypeScript.
+This backend project is built using a Node.js/Express application with TypeScript.
 It includes development tools like Nodemon for auto-reloading during development and Docker for containerized deployment.
 Additionally, it integrates Swagger for API documentation.

 ## Prerequisites